otherjoel/try-pollen/README.md

 3. Clone or download this repo
 4. `raco pollen start` from the main folder, then point your browser to `http://localhost:8080`

-To generate the static website into a folder on your desktop, do `raco pollen publish`.
-See the [docs on `raco pollen`](http://pkg-build.racket-lang.org/doc/pollen/raco-pollen.html) for info on other ways of generating the files.
+If you have GNU Make installed (Mac or Linux) you can run `make` from the main project folder.
+Run `make spritz` to clean up various working directories, or `make zap` to delete all the output files and start fresh.
+See the [makefile](makefile) for more info (it’s pretty well commented), and of course see the [docs on `raco pollen`](http://pkg-build.racket-lang.org/doc/pollen/raco-pollen.html) for more on generating the files in Pollen.

 ## Points of interest

 A brief and incomplete self-guided tour of the code follows.
 I add new things from time to time, so check back.

 * Look at `pollen.rkt` to see the definitions for the markup I use in this project, and the code that glues everything together.
+* `feed.xml.pp` is where the RSS feed is generated.
+* The two files `flatland-book.pdf.pp` and `flatland-book.ltx.pp` generate a complete PDF book of Flatland using the same `.poly.pm` source files in the `flatland/` subfolder.
 * Look through the `.pm` files to see what writing in Pollen markup looks like.
+(Another way to do this is to click the “Pollen source” links on sub-pages at the [live site](http://tilde.club/~joeld/secretary/).)

 ### Custom markup